Andi-MG/Association-Manager/README.md

 # Association Manager
 This project is using React with TypeScript and Vite, and it's hosted on Firebase.
+It also uses Capacitor to generate the Android app.

 ## Commands